Millennium & Mount Isa Projects

 - Phase 4 – GEMC may elect to require MBK to buy out GEMC’s remaining 20% interest for shares in MBK at a value to be agreed, and failing such election, both parties are to fund expenditures in proportion to their respective interests.

-The terms of the Term Sheet are summarized in detail below.
+The terms of the Agreement are summarized in detail below.

-MBK has been granted a right of exclusivity from the date of the Term Sheet to 30 June 2021 in consideration of the payment of AUD $10,000 to GEMC.
+MBK has been granted a right of exclusivity from the date of the Agreement to 30 June 2021 in consideration of the payment of AUD $10,000 to GEMC.
 The right of exclusivity will extend through the Option Period following signing of an Option Agreement.

 During the initial period, MBK and GEMC will finalise an Option Agreement and detailed earn-in and joint venture terms.